vmasterov/Gulp__Webpack/README.md

 #### Development:
 * move files to folder from 'options.srcTo',
 * add sourcemap to it,
-* peplace SCSS with CSS.
+* replace SCSS with CSS.

 #### Production:
 The same as in development plus: